Can We Express Water-Walking Faith Today? (Show Initiative)

 I believe Jesus is looking for us to ask for an invitation to walk on the water with Him.
 This will give witness to the reality of a living and supreme Christ!

 Do you desire this dynamic in your faith journey?
 I do.
-Frankly, I must grow in water-walking faith on various levels in my personal world.
+Frankly, I must grow in water-walking faith in various life domains.

 Let’s keep this at the front of our thinking: Jesus is our standard in all things.